Czowek/SymOS/README.md

 # SymOS

-Welcome to SymOS, a delightful project that brings the simulation of a text-based operating system (Linux-like) to your fingertips.
-SymOS is and always will be Open-Source.
+Welcome to SymOS, a fun little project that simulates a text-based operating system (Linux-like). **SymOS is and always will be Open-Source.**

 ## Features